History of Bombay under British rule (1661–1947): 1900s

-The Partition of Bengal in 1905 initiated the Swadeshi movement, which led to the boycotting of British goods, had a tremendous impact on Bombay.
-On 22 July 1908, Lokmanya Tilak, the principal advocate of the Swadeshi movement in Bombay, was sentenced to six years imprisonment, which led to huge scale protests in the city.
+1910s

 The Bombay Chronicle was started by Pherozeshah Mehta, the leader of the Indian National Congress, in April 1913, which played an important role in the national movement till India's Independence.
 The most important event in Bombay early in 1915 was the visit of Mahatma Gandhi to Bombay.

 The All India Home Rule League was inaugurated by Annie Besant at Madras in September 1916.
 Meanwhile, Tilak had already started his own Home Rule League at Bombay in May 1916 to bid for support of the mill workers in Bombay.
 Lord Willingdon convened the Provincial War Conference at Bombay on 10 June 1918, whose objective was to seek the co-operation of the people in the World War I measures which the British Government thought it necessary to take in the Bombay Presidency.
 The conference was followed by huge rallies across the city.

 The worldwide influenza epidemic raged through Bombay from September to December 1918, causing hundreds of deaths per day.
 The first important strike in the textile industry in Bombay began in January 1919.
-Bombay was the main centre of the Rowlatt Satyagraha movement started by Mahatma Gandhi from February — April 1919.
+Bombay was the main centre of the Rowlatt Satyagraha movement started by Mahatma Gandhi from February to April 1919.
 The movement was started as a result of the Rowlatt Act, which indefinitely extended emergency measures during the First World War in order to control public unrest.